Nam-Duong427/CTF/reverse engineering/not crypto/solution.md

 Download [not-crypto](https://artifacts.picoctf.net/picoMini+by+redpwn/Reverse+Engineering/not-crypto/not-crypto)

 ## Solution
-First of all, we can see the file is an executable file, which is ELF 64-bit file and we have to make sure the file that have permission to run.
+First, we can see the file is an executable file, which is an ELF 64-bit file, and we have to make sure the file has permission to run.
 ```
 └─$ chmod +x not-crypto
 ```
-I will try to run to see what it look like.
+I will try to run to see what it looks like.
 ```
 └─$ ./not-crypto
 I heard you wanted to bargain for a flag... whatcha got?